Cluster Munition Ban Policy

 The People’s Republic of Bangladesh signed the Mine Ban Treaty on 7 May 1998, ratified on 6 September 2000, and became a State Party on 1 March 2001.

 Bangladesh has not drafted implementation legislation for the Mine Ban Treaty.
 In 2009, Bangladesh stated that it “is aware of its obligation in terms of enacting enabling legislation in support of the provisions of the Anti-personnel Mine Convention.
 Recently the government has initiated the process to draft legislation banning the use, stockpiling, production and transfer of Anti-personnel Mines.”
 Bangladesh has made similar statements each year since 2002.
 In 2013, Bangladesh reported, “necessary implementation measures are in process” under national implementation measures.
+It provided the same update in its Article 7 transparency report in April 2017.

 Production, transfer, use, stockpiling, and destruction